Effects of concurrency on epidemic spreading in Markovian temporal networks: Discussion

 In contrast, our previous study analytically showed that the concurrency enhances epidemic spreading in terms of the epidemic threshold value for the SIS model \cite{Onaga2017PRL, Onaga2019book}.
 The diversity of these results may be due to different strategies for modeling concurrency.
 For example, the authors of Ref.~\cite{Miller} designed their dynamic network models by ensuring that the number of partners that an individual has in a long term is the same across the individuals, rendering the aggregate network the complete graph.
 A different study that also carefully controlled the amount of interaction for each edge to be the same across comparisons made the same homogeneity assumption \cite{Bauch2000PRSB}.
 In contrast, Refs.~\cite{Onaga2017PRL, Onaga2019book} and the present study have assumed that the number of partners that an individual has in a long term may be heterogeneously distributed.
 Examining similarities and differences between these existing models of concurrency, including the model proposed in the present study, is an outstanding question.
-This being said, an overall conclusion based on the present numerical results is that the concurrency only modestly affects the final epidemic size, except near the epidemic threshold in some cases.
+This being said, an overall conclusion based on the present numerical results is that the concurrency only modestly or little influences extents of epidemic spreading in many cases.
 This result indicates that other factors such as static network structure \cite{Newman2018book, Pastor2015RMP, Kiss2017book, Barrat2008book} and burstiness \cite{Holme2012PR, Holme2015EPJB, Masuda2020book, Karsai} may be a larger contributor to epidemic dynamics than concurrency.
 Further comparing the impact of concurrency on epidemic spreading and that of other network factors warrants future work.

 Concurrency is not only relevant to sexually transmitted infections, as most studies of concurrency have focused on \cite{Masuda2021RoS,Aral2010CIDR,Kretzschmar2012AIDS,Lurie2010AIDS,Foxman2006STD,Sawers2013J.I.AIDS}, or even to epidemic spreading in general.
 Other network dynamics such as opinion formation, synchronization, and information spreading and cascading on social networks may also be affected by concurrency.
 Our assumption that the partnership between any given pair of individuals can reoccur after it has disappeared is unrealistic in most cases of sexual partnerships.
 However, this assumption is considered to be natural for describing other types of dynamic social contacts such as face-to-face encounters and online communications, which underlie social dynamics apart from sexually transmitted infections.
 Investigating impacts of concurrency on these different social dynamics using the present models also warrants future work.